Skip links

 Qualified Business or Trade

 It is important to recognize real estate as a qualified business or trade to be suitable for QBID.
-According to the TCJA 2017, all sorts of businesses and trades are eligible except specified service trade or business (SSTB).
-However, real businesses do not fall in the category of SSTBs because they comprise professions such as medicine, law, and accounting.
+According to the TCJA 2017, all sorts of companies and trades are eligible except specified service trade or business (SSTB).
+However, real companies do not fall in the category of SSTBs because they comprise professions such as medicine, law, and accounting.
 That’s why these agents are on the right track.

 Income Threshold

-Taxpayers having taxable income less than a specific amount ($164,900 for single filers and $329,800 for joint filers in 2021) are eligible for the QBI deduction.
-Real estate agents earning less than these amounts can deduct up to 20% of their qualifying business income.
+Real estate agents earning less than these can deduct up to 20% of their qualifying business income.

 Wages and Capital Limits